Orthopedic Physical Therapy Residency Program

-- Resident applicants must submit a complete application package to the Residency and Fellowship Physical Therapy Centralized Application Service (RF-PTCAS) prior to the 04/01/2023 deadline*
+- Interested applicants must apply through the Residency and Fellowship Physical Therapy Centralized Application Service (RF-PTCAS).

-- A completed application package is required in order to be selected for interview by the Residency Committee
+- A completed application package is required to be selected for interview by the Residency Committee

-- The interview process is conducted and a candidate is selected
+- The interview process will be conducted in January and February

 Non-Discrimination/Reasonable Accommodations Notice

-- The United States Government does not discriminate in employment on the basis of race, color, religion, sex, national origin, political affiliation, sexual orientation, marital status, disability, age, membership in an employee organization, or other non-merit factor.
+- The United States Government does not discriminate in employment based on race, color, religion, sex, national origin, political affiliation, sexual orientation, marital status, disability, age, membership in an employee organization, or other non-merit factor.

 - Federal agencies must provide reasonable accommodation to applicants with disabilities where appropriate.
 Applicants requiring reasonable accommodation for any part of the application and hiring process should contact the hiring agency directly.
 Determinations on requests for reasonable accommodation will be made on a case-by-case basis.